dat-2k2/EventReminderBot/README.md

 - Using JPA so the app is not reactive.
 - Using Producer-Consumer pattern on 1 thread (LongPollingUpdateConsumer)

+## Using
+- In client/src/main/resources/ create file application.properties with 2 fields: bot.name - your bot's name and bot.token - your bot's token (retrieved from Telegram).
+- If you want to change database configuration, change at .env first, then look into docker-compose and database.properties to change respective properties.
+- Run ```docker compose up```.
 ## Encountered Problems

 ### Hibernate